hammerheim-game/hammerheim-rules/5-warbands.md

 Warriors
 25 gold crowns to hire
-These dogs of war are grim, seasoned fighters, fearing no man as long as they have their weapons and armour.
+These dogs of war are grim, seasoned fighters, fearing no man as long as they have their weapons and armor.
 They form the core of any Mercenary warband.
 Profile M WS BS S T W I A Ld

 4 3 3 3 3 1 3 1 7
-Weapons/Armour: Warriors may be equipped with weapons and armour chosen from the Mercenary Equipment list.
+Weapons/Armor: Warriors may be equipped with weapons and armor chosen from the Mercenary Equipment list.

 0-7 Marksmen
 25 gold crowns to hire